devops329/devops/instruction/deploymentStrategies/deploymentStrategies.md

 ### Continuous

 Continuous deployment (CD) immediately deploys a version as soon as the automated tests complete.
 This is in contrast to continuous delivery which creates new versions that are usually deployed as part of a schedule or human trigger.
 For continuous deployment to be successful your architecture must automatically alert on any anomalies and have the ability to rollback quickly.
-Otherwise your customers, become your quality assurance team and that usually doesn't go very well for very long.
+Otherwise your customers become your quality assurance team and that usually doesn't go very well for very long.

 ### Serverless

-Serverless deployment take the idea of elastic deployment of resources to a new level.
+Serverless deployment takes the idea of elastic deployment of resources to a new level.
 The system will automatically allocate resources as demand increases and release them as it decreases.
-Resources may be allocated for each specific request, but usually, in the name of performance, a resources is initially allocated and then kept around for a time in anticipation of future use.
+Resources may be allocated for each specific request, but usually, in the name of performance, a resource is initially allocated and then kept around for a time in anticipation of future use.
 The serverless system manager has to handle the deployment of new versions.
 This is usually done with a pattern that allows current requests to drain off the old version and new requests are allocated with the new version.

 ## Deployment strategies for JWT Pizza

 #### JWT Pizza Service

 The JWT Pizza backend uses a **Immutable** strategy that is managed by ECS and the EC2 application load balancer.
 When a new version is created, EC2 spins up the required number of containers and creates a new load balancer cluster.
 The old cluster is drained as all the new traffic is moved to the new cluster.
-Once all the traffic has been moved over and the health of the cluster is deemed to be acceptable the old cluster is destroyed.
-If during the deployment, the health of the cluster is unacceptable then the traffic is returned to the old cluster and the new cluster is destroyed.
+Once all the traffic has been moved over and the health of the cluster is deemed to be acceptable, the old cluster is destroyed.
+If during the deployment, the health of the cluster is unacceptable, then the traffic is returned to the old cluster and the new cluster is destroyed.

 #### JWT Pizza